≡ Menu

 How to Write a Descriptive Essay post image

-One of the keys to writing a descriptive essay is to create a picture in your reading audience’s mind by engaging all five of their senses – smell, sight, touch, taste and sound.
-If you can do this, then your essay is a success, if not, then you have a lot of work to do… Read more
+One of the keys to writing a descriptive essay is to create a picture in your readers’ minds by engaging all five senses: smell, sight, touch, taste, and sound.
+If you can do this, your essay is a success; if not, you have a lot of work to do.
+The first steps in writing a… Read more

 Can Bad Grammar Influence Google Rankings?